 Opened in 2003, the new Stephen F. Udvar-Hazy Center at Chantilly near Dulles Airport is one of the two complexes of the Smithsonian National Air and Space Museum open to the public.
 It’s a new and impressive addition designed as a massive aircraft hangar and purpose-built to allow the museum to display the approximately 85 percent of its holdings that simply didn’t fit in the National Mall Building.

 Because it’s a bit off the beaten track–about 30 miles from downtown DC–and harder to get to it doesn’t get the numbers of visitors of the main National Mall Building.
 But it is definitely worth the effort.

-Highlights from civilian and military aviation and NASA’s space programs include the Space Shuttle Enterprise (soon to be replaced by the Endeavour), an SR-71 Blackbird spy plane, a Concord, and the Enola Gay, the B-29 bomber that dropped the atomic bomb on Hiroshima and that had caused so much controversy when originally displayed as part of an exhibit in the National Mall Building in the late 1990s.
+Highlights from civilian and military aviation and NASA’s space programs include the Space Shuttle Endeavour, an SR-71 Blackbird spy plane, a Concord, and the Enola Gay, the B-29 bomber that dropped the atomic bomb on Hiroshima and that had caused so much controversy when originally displayed as part of an exhibit in the National Mall Building in the late 1990s.

 I have a separate page with information on the National Mall Building.

 Tripods are not allowed.
 Much of the museum has fairly low lighting.
 There’s usually no problem using flash, although with such large items and big spaces there’s a limit to how effective it will be.
 Your bags will be searched entering the building and you’ll probably have to check any bags that are bigger than a typical walking around bag.

 I also have some virtual tours of Air and Space Museum’s Udvar-Hazy Center.

 The Udvar-Hazy Center is about 30 miles southwest of downtown Washington DC in Chantilly, right next to Dulles Airport.